briandenicola/aad-cross-tenant-user-sync/README.md

 # Azure AD User Account Sync Across Tenants

 ## Overview
-Words go here..maybe
+Azure AD has built in federation with other Azure AD tenants but in order for a user in one tenant to utilize resources in another tenanat, they must exist as Guest User Accounts in that Azure AD Tenant.
+Azure AD's Graph API has a change notification service that you can subscribe to User Updates and Delete events.

+This repository demostrates how you can utlized the Graph API Change Feed to push user changes in one AAD tenant (Child) to another AAD tenanat (Parent)

 ## Design
 ![Dapr](./assets/design.png)

 ## Known Code Limitations
 * I am not handling subscription renewals.
-Subscription lasts for 3 days to Graph API and must be renewed
+Subscription authorizations lasts for upt to 3 days and must be renewed.
 * I am not handling general user updates.
-I am treating all user updates as creation events for demo purposes only.
+I am treating all user updates as creation events since this is for demostration purposes only.
 * I am not handling actual deletion of a user in the parent domain.
-That is an exercise for you.
+I am pushing the even to Service Bus and then loging the event in the Parent AAD tenanat.
+That is left as an exercise.

 # Infrastructure Setup